mcgillij/py3status-http-monitor/README.md

 ## Configuration

 Next you will need to add the services you want to monitor, and optionally choose some appropriate emoji's.
+You can also configure actions to open up your browser when you click on the icon, which I find pretty handy.

 **~/.config/i3/i3status.conf**